 By the 1920s, automobile use helped cause the rapid decline in the use of rail transportation.
 With the closing of the Salem line in 1929, the park closed.
 In 1932 Irish immigrant, Patrick J. Holland of Lawrence, Massachusetts purchased the park for $17,000 plus $466.64 in taxes.
 He added many improvements, new “rides,” and entertainments.
 When he died in 1943, his wife Rina, son Maurice and daughter in law Mary K., continued the park as a popular spot until 1958 when the Holland family sold it for $450,000. [see genealogical and biographical information of the Holland family].

 The owners, three close friends from New Jersey, Anthony “Nino” Berni Sr., Kasmir Ulaky (who d in 2006 at age 83), and Claude “Lou” Captell (who d.
 March 1993), renovated the park, and introduced new rides, games and concession stand.
-For the past thirty years, Thomas O. Morrow, III was operations manager for the park (he died in August of this year).
+For thirty years, Thomas O. Morrow, III was operations manager for the park (he died in August of 2007).

 Today Canobie Lake Park has dozens of rides, seven of which are labeled “Black Diamonds” that are not for the faint of heart.
 Maintaining some of its historical flavor, you can also find arcades, flower gardens, and their original circa 1903 antique carousel.